 Other requirements or criteria as may be specified by PIBA.

-A website address of_________ which will include a website link where detailed information regarding the above can be found.
+A website address of_ SESA which will include a website link where detailed information regarding the above can be found.

-The wording of the information contained in the publication in each relevant channel shall be agreed upon by PIBA and _________.
+The wording of the information contained in the publication shall be agreed upon by PIBA and SESA.

 The information should also stress that the Government of the State of Israel and/or PIBA will not be the employers of the workers.